jaburns/NintendoSpy/README.md

 |    8    |    Not Connected    |
 |    9    |          8          |

-For 3DO controllers will need to make the following connections:
+For 3DO controllers you will need to make the following connections:

 | DB9 Pin | Arduino Digital Pin |
 |:-------:|:-------------------:|